Respiratory diseases affect the lungs and airways – all the passages through which air travels from the mouth and nose to the lungs.

 Tracking respiratory diseases through the pandemic has shown increased mortality from pneumonia in some countries, indicating some misclassified COVID-19 mortality.

 Many acute respiratory diseases (including influenza and some types of pneumonia) are transmitted via droplets.
-Measures to prevent COVID-19 spread also reduce the spread of other communicable diseases.
+Measures to prevent the spread of COVID-19 also reduce the spread of other communicable diseases.

 In Australia, 12,053 deaths from respiratory diseases were recorded between January and November 2021.